 Reaction & Thoughts:

-Alexander The Great is the rare swords & sandals epic that focuses on characters and dialogue, not pageantry.
-It does have a few spectacular battle scenes, but its emphasis remains on characterizations and ideas.
-However, producer & director Robert Rossen falls prey to his own high-minded ambitions, and the film alternates between “boring” and “thought-provoking.”
+Alexander The Great is the rare swords-and-sandals epic that focuses on character and dialogue, not pageantry.
+The film does have a few spectacular battle scenes, but its emphasis remains on characterizations and ideas.
+However, director Robert Rossen falls prey to his own high-minded ambitions, and the film alternates between “boring” and “thought-provoking.”
 In the end I will call it a respectable failure.

-The enigmatic relationship between Alexander and his parents (played by Fredric March and Danielle Darrieux) has all the makings of a Shakespearean tragedy, and therefore it is interesting.
-I’m not sure why, but Rossen is unable to sustain interest after those characters exit the narrative.
+The enigmatic relationship between Alexander and his parents (played by Fredric March and Danielle Darrieux) has all the makings of a Shakespearean tragedy, and therefore it is the most interesting aspect of the movie.
+Rossen is unable to sustain interest after those characters exit the narrative.
 The latter part of the film focuses on Alexander’s conquests, and it is just not as good as the rest of the film.
 It all ends on a flat note.

 Richard Burton is clearly miscasted (it doesn’t help that the color of his wig keeps changing from scene to scene).
 He has the charisma, the voice, and yet he looks wrong somehow.
 Maybe it’s just me, but I swear he looks uncomfortable wearing togas and sandals.
 I got the same impression during The Robe (1953) and Cleopatra (1963), so perhaps he needed to stay away from these types of films.

 March (The Best Years of Our Lives) and Darrieux (The Earrings of Madame De) give the movie a real energy kick.
 The large cast includes Peter Cushing (Horror of Dracula), Stanley Baker (The Guns of Navarone) and Harry Andrews (The Hill).
 Claire Bloom (Clash of the Titans) is wasted in a superfluous role.
 Horror icon Christopher Lee (The Lord of the Rings) allegedly dubbed one of the actors.